 It’s one thing to practice by yourself, but it’s quite another to have a partner or opponent.
 Fighting or practicing self-defense with others teaches you to be mindful of where they are in space and how their actions will affect you.

 Dance partnership skills are the same with the main difference being one is leading and the other is following.
-Nevertheless, paying attention to how and where they move is the way to have a fun and safe dance.
+Nevertheless, paying attention to how they move is the way to have a fun and safe dance.

 Determination and inner strength are emphasized in martial arts.
 Read here to learn about the tenets of Tae Kwon Do.